canonical/vanilla-framework/templates/docs/migration-guide-to-v3.md

 ### Show/hide utils

-The changes to responsive breakpoint affect how the show/hide utilities behave.
+The changes to the responsive breakpoint affect how the show/hide utilities behave.
 In previous version of Vanilla it was quite inconsistent between different utils and grid.

 In Vanilla v3.0, any utils with `--small` modifier only affect small screens (below `$breakpoint-small`), with `--medium` modifier affect medium screens (between `$breakpoint-small` and `$breakpoint-large`), and with `--large` the large screens respectively.